Joseph Simmons - the pioneering Victorian balloonist

 Percival Spencer, a director of a balloon manufacturers, gave evidence to the inquest that he considered that the main cause was a sudden gust of wind which caused the balloon to rip open.

 Undaunted, in June 1882 at Maldon he intended ballooning to France with Sir Claude Champion de Crespigney.
 The launch was clumsily executed with the assistants holding onto one side of the basket for too long.
 The basket was flung against a wall and one spectator was crushed, sustaining broken ribs.
 Sir Claude was thrown from the basket and suffered a broken leg, cracked ribs and concussion.
 Simmons was struck on the head but managed to remain in the basket.
-He bravely decided to continue the flight and achieved his goal by later landing in a field in Arras.
+He bravely decided to continue the flight and achieved his goal by later landing in a field in Arras, France.

 Both men recovered from their injuries and in August 1883 they both flew from Maldon to Holland.
 The flight passed off with out incident.